Go Back

 For Proofing

-• 80g 1/2 cup cornmeal *for dusting the baking parchment
+• 80g 1/2 cup cornmeal or semolina flour *for dusting the baking parchment

 Instructions